 Drop in Body Temperature

-As a cat's organs begin to fail, the body also cools, especially the extremities.
-A cat typically feels extra warm when you touch him because his average temperature runs between 100.0 and 102.5 degrees F and a person's average temperature is approximately 98.6 F. Once the cat's temperature reaches 98 F or lower, you can feel his temperature is lower just by resting your hand on him.
+As a cat's organs begin to fail, the body also cools, particularly the extremities.
+A healthy cat typically feels warm when you touch them because their average temperature runs between 100.0 and 102.5 degrees Fahrenheit.
+In comparison, a person's average temperature is approximately 98.6 degrees.

 Anorexia

 It's not unusual for cats to go through periods where they won't eat when there's a prolonged illness involved.
 Dietary allergies can also play a role in poor appetite.
-Disinterest in food is a sign your cat needs help, not necessarily a sign your cat is dying; rule out underlying and treatable health disorders and dietary allergies.
-Our LoveToKnow eBook, "Happy Tummy Cat", is written by a veterinarian and can help you do just that -- highly recommended.
+Disinterest in food is a sign your cat needs help, not necessarily a sign your cat is dying.
+You'll want to rule out underlying and treatable health disorders first.

 However, nearly all cats will stop eating and drinking when death is imminent.
 The cat will begin to look wasted due to lack of nutrition.
 Lack of fluids leads to dehydration.
-According to Henry Schein Animal Health, you'll notice this by the lack of elasticity in the skin, a sunken look to the eyes, and the darker color and lower output of urine.
+You'll notice this by the lack of elasticity in the skin, a sunken look to the eyes, and the darker color and lower output of urine.

 Foul Odor

 For several types of feline medical conditions, toxins begin building up in the bloodstream.
-Home to Heaven Hospice and Euthanasia Service reports the cat's breath and body begin to smell bad as a result.
+Your cat's breath and body start to smell bad as a result.
 The longer the condition progresses, the worse the odor becomes.

 Incontinence

-As the body prepares to shut down, the muscles begin to relax to the point where the cat no longer has any control over its eliminations.
+As the body prepares to shut down, the muscles relax to the point where the cat no longer has any control over their eliminations.
 The muscles that control the bladder and sphincter relax, and the cat has involuntary movements.
-This is likely to happen soon after the cat passes away.
+This is likely to happen immediately before or soon after the cat passes away.

 Choosing Euthanasia for a Dying Cat